Notre Dame vs. Navy NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Notre Dame and its opponents have combined to score more than 47.5 points in five of eight games this season.
+- Notre Dame and its opponents have gone over the current 47.5-point total in five of eight games (62.5%) this season.

-- Navy's games have gone over 47.5 points in five of eight chances this season.
+- The combined points per game average of the two teams, 50.7, is 3.2 points greater than Saturday's over/under.

-- Saturday's total is 3.2 points lower than the two team's combined 50.7 points per game average.
+- This contest's over/under is seven points under the 54.5 these two squads combine to give up per game in 2021.

 - The Fighting Irish and their opponents have scored an average of 54.1 points per game in 2021, 6.6 more than Saturday's total.

-- The 47.5-point over/under for this game is 1.4 points below the 48.9 points per game average total in Midshipmen games this season.
+- The 48.9 PPG average total in Midshipmen games this season is 1.4 points more than this game's over/under.

 Notre Dame Stats and Trends

-- Notre Dame is 4-2 against the spread and 6-0 overall this season when the team scores more than 30 points.
+- Notre Dame is 4-2 against the spread and 6-0 overall in games when it puts up more than 30 points.

-- When Notre Dame picks up more than 347.9 yards, the team is 3-2 against the spread and 5-0 overall.
+- When Notre Dame amasses over 347.9 yards, the team is 3-2 against the spread and 5-0 overall.

 - The Fighting Irish have 11 giveaways this season, while the Midshipmen have 11 takeaways .